simonprickett/simonprickett.github.io/_posts/2021-05-31-no-maybe-and-good-enough-probabilistic-data-structures-in-python.md

   <figcaption class="figure-caption text-center">Bloom Filter.</figcaption>
 </figure>

-is that you have a bit array, and that is however many bits you want to make it wide, so one of the things we can configure is the width of thr bit array (how much memory is it going to take).
+is that you have a bit array, and that is however many bits you want to make it wide, so one of the things we can configure is the width of the bit array (how much memory is it going to take).
 Here I've got 15 bits as a simple example that fits on the screen.
 Then we configure a number of hash functions, so every time we put a new sheep ID into the filter we're going to run it through those hash functions and they all have to return a result that varies between zero and the length of the bit array.
 Essentially, they're going to identify positions in the bit array that that sheep ID hashes to, and we're using three hash functions in our example so each sheep ID will hash to three different bits and we'll see how that enables us to answer whether we have seen that sheep before in a "no" or "maybe" style.

 If we start out with adding the ID "1009", we have three hash functions and the first one hashes it to position 1, the second hashes it to position 6 and the third one to position 8.
 Then what is going to happen here is that each of those bits in the bit array is set to 1 - so we know that a hash function has resulted in that number.